 Vision: To create an enduring contribution to the cultural fabric of the community as an inspiring centre of Shakespeare performance, education and understanding.

-Celebrating its 28th season in 2017, Bard on the Beach is the Vancouver International Wine Festival’s charitable beneficiary.
-One of Canada’s largest not-for-profit, professional Shakespeare festivals, Bard’s home is a magnificent waterfront setting in Vancouver’s Vanier Park where it offers Shakespeare plays, related dramas and special events in two modern performance tents every summer.
-The 2017 season, running from June 1 to September 23, opens with Much Ado About Nothing on the BMO Mainstage, directed by Daryl Cloran (Love’s Labour’s Lost, 2015).
+Celebrating its 29th season in 2018, Bard on the Beach is one of Canada’s largest not-for-profit professional Shakespeare festivals.
+Bard’s home is a magnificent waterfront setting in Vancouver’s Vanier Park where it offers Shakespeare plays, related dramas and special events in two modern performance tents every summer.
+The 2018 season, running from June 6 to September 22, opens with As You Like It on the BMO Mainstage, directed by Daryl Cloran (Love’s Labour’s Lost, 2015).
 Playing in repertory with Shakespeare in Love, directed by Daryl Cloran (As You Like It will be Macbeth, directed by Crow’s Theatre Artistic Director Chris Abraham.
 On the Howard Family Stage in the Douglas Campbell Theatre offers two plays that will run consecutively.
 The season begins with All’s Well That Ends Well, co-created and co-directed by Johnna Wright (The Merry Wives of Windsor, 2016) and Rohit Chokhani (Artistic Director, Diwali in BC), and closes with Coriolanus, directed by Dean Paul Gibson (The Winter’s Tale, 2017).

 In addition to its plays, the Festival offers opera, choral and orchestral concerts, wine tastings and educational events.
 The tented Bard Village is home to many activities and amenities including informal pre-show In A Nutshell talks, concession and bar services, and the Bard Boutique.

 Bard engages a team of exceptional actors, directors, designers and technicians each season, along with year-round administrative staff and teaching artists; it is also supported by more than 250 volunteers each year.
-Bard’s critically-acclaimed plays repeatedly draw full houses; season attendance surpassed 100,000 in 2016 and more than 1.4 million patrons have enjoyed the Bard experience since 1990.
+Bard’s critically-acclaimed plays repeatedly draw full houses; season attendance reached 100,000 in 2017 and more than 1.6 million patrons have enjoyed the Bard experience since 1990.